-On June 1, a 37-year-old man with complaints of a two-week history of progressively worsening dizziness and unsteady gait came to the ED of a large hospital.
+On June 1, a 37-year-old man reporting a two-week history of progressively worsening dizziness and unsteady gait came to the ED of a large hospital.
 A CT scan revealed a “25 x 41 mm left paramidline cerebellar mass.
 A cystic neoplastic lesion is suspected.”

 The patient exhibited signs of hydrocephalus and was admitted to ICU for observation.
 Dexamethasone was started.
 Further testing revealed a “33 x 33 x 43 mm left cerebellar multiloculated cystic mass suspicious for a neoplasm with a 15 mm extension to the right cerebellum and possible involvement of the left posterior margin of the pons.”